 The Believer's worship is not only unto the One, True Lord, who humbled himself for the salvation of all, and upholds our lives, and very beings, by his grace, but needs to be an appropriate reflection of the glory He should recieve.
 So how much of or what does this glory look like that God the Father so richly deserves?
 To begin with, God, the creator and sustainer of everything in life, needs to be given all the honor and respect that His children can give.
 Of course and unfortunately, being fallen human beings, this is limited.
 Not only should honor and respect be given voluntarily, but it is also commanded in numerous other passages.
 In previous posts, it was noted that worship is an appropriate expression of love towards God, and, in essence, an appropriate expression of love is obedience.
 There is one account in scripture that I keep being reminded of and that is found in Genesis 22, where Abraham is told to sacrifice Isaac.
 That obedience was not contingent on anything other than what God commanded.
 The feelings, emotions, thoughts, reasoning, and human common sense of Adam all went against God's command to sacrifice.
 Also, Abraham did not change anything.
 He didn't say to himself, " well, I'll just sacrifice Isaac's hand."
 Or "God doesn't actually mean that.....I'll sacrifice a lamb instead, like everyone else."
 Or even "God told me to sacrifice Isaac, but what he really means is that any form of sacrifice is fine, as long as my heart is right."
 No, when God makes a command, it is to be obeyed, wholly.
 This is what He expects, and commands, and this is what our reasonable response should be (Romans 12:1) and every effort to adhere to God's commands with appropriate responses, so to not cause confusion, is part of the responsibility of the believer.
 Since we are fallen humans, the demands of God also remind us how infinitely short we fall, and can not fulfill in and of ourselves and how infinitely understanding and gracious our Father in heaven is.

 The middle of this verse gives believers a hint of the very appropriate practice that should be in our daily lives.
 I say "hint" because....well...believers won't completely understand worship until we are in glory.
 There are all types of worship described in the bible.
 On the other hand almost all of the "experiences" and various worship music found in today's contemporary worship movement, are not the various types of worship described in scripture.
 None of the worship found in scripture is contingent on the believer, but wholly on God's command.
 Scripture does describe different types of worship, as HEART worship, VOCAL worship, and worship in our THOUGHT life.
-A few of these do have in common that they're completely personal and no one other than the believer and God are the participants of that act of worship.
-The tricky thing is that no act of worship is separated into these 3.
-All of our worship includes all 3 of these and each of these are further elaborated on in earlier posts.
+A few of these do have in common that they're completely personal and no one other than the believer and God are the participants of that act of worship, but each of these are further elaborated on in earlier posts.

 "Music is used as a tool to reveal God to man and as a tool for man to respond to God" from God's Word, The Final Word on Worship & Music - Dr. Dean Kurtz